 (Image Source: SmartInsights)

 Google is one your side.
-Google wants your site to be mobile-friendly.
+Google wants your site to be a mobile-friendly website.
 Accordingly, they’ve developed a handy online test you can use to determine whether or not your site passes their basic standards.
 Run your site through this test and Google will let you know exactly what—if any—errors or incompatibilities it finds.
 If you pass this test, you won’t have to worry about any irregularities in your search rank or visibility.

 (Image Source: Google)

-Even if you pass Google’s standard test, it’s a good idea to run tests on your own devices, or through a service like MobileTest.me, which will allow you to “simulate” how your site appears on different browsers and devices.
+Even if you pass Google’s standard test, it’s a good idea to run tests on your own mobile phones, or through a service like MobileTest.me, which will allow you to “simulate” how your site appears on different browsers and devices.
 This is because even officially mobile-friendly sites can have visual hiccups or unpleasant factors in their design that compromise your intentions or show up differently than you expected.
 Use this stage of testing to weed those errors and fault points out.